-Though Hyde Park is pretty cool because Kensington Palace (aka William and Kate’s home) is there, Hampstead Heath offers a getaway from the bustle of inner London.
+Though Hyde Park is cool because Kensington Palace (aka William and Kate’s home) is there, Hampstead Heath offers a getaway from the bustle of inner London.
 Covering nearly 800 acres, there is endless serenity in the Heath – you would never guess you were just three miles from the center of the city.
-As one of the highest points in London, you can see the skyline from a distance at the top of Parliament Hill when it’s not too dreary out.
+And as one of the highest points in London, you can see the skyline from a distance at the top of Parliament Hill when it’s not too dreary out.

 Pro tip: You won’t see a member of the royal family in Hampstead Heath, but you might see a member of One Direction – Harry Styles has a house in the neighborhood.

 Instead of the Shard, see London from the Sky Garden

 The Shard is the best place to see London from an aerial view, but being such a unique piece of architecture, sometimes you want to see the Shard itself in the view.
 You can get a great free panorama of London at the Sky Garden, a public space at the top of the “Walkie Talkie” building.
 The view is great from the outside, and it’s pretty cool on the inside too, with an actual garden filling the domed space.

 Pro tip: You can also get a great view of the city from the viewing deck of the Tate Modern museum.

 Instead of Camden Market, eat street food at Brick Lane

 With Camden Market’s incredible food and high popularity, the market can get pretty crowded.
 Instead, walk down the lesser-known gem of Brick Lane for delicious ethnic street food.
 Brick Lane also has awesome non-food vendors, including vintage clothing shops as well as jewelry and music stores.

 Instead of the Victoria and Albert Museum, check out the Sir John Soane Museum and Design Museum